Skip to main content

 Key PSP constraints for card passthrough:

-- Charges: PSPs can only create unscheduled charges — scheduled recurring charges with retries are not available.
+• Charges: PSPs can create recurring charges and unscheduled charges.
 An optional initial charge on the agreement controls the CIT amount during sign-up; if omitted, a zero-amount CIT is performed.
 See Charges in the Recurring API guide.

 Flows